galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >

-# Tools used in the Data submission Workflow
+# Tools used in the "Prepare Data submission" Workflow

 ## **Converting Ab1 files to Fastq**